Set

 O(1)

-You can remove an item from a set with two ways:
+You can remove an item from a set in two ways:

 • remove() removes the element if it exists, otherwise throws an error